Over its 118 year history, the Ford Motor Company has led the way in innovative technologies and leading business practices.

 In 1970, Ford introduced the three-point, self-adjusting lap, and shoulder seat belts into its vehicles as a standard safety feature.

 The 21st Century has posed many challenges for the Ford Motor Company including the 2008 financial crisis and the COVID-19 pandemic, to name a few.
-The Ford Motor Company unveiled a new strategic plan at the end of 2020 (called “The Plan”) that will revitalize the company by modernizing how it operates, simplify processes, and explore new opportunities for growth.
+The Ford Motor Company unveiled a new strategic plan at the end of 2020 (called “The Plan”) that will revitalize the company by modernizing how it operates, simplifying processes, and exploring new opportunities for growth.

 In some cases, the company will simply electrify its existing popular models.
 For example, the all-electric Mustang Mach-E is capable of the power and speed of a traditional Mustang.
 In late, 2021 Ford will begin selling the E-Transit van for commercial use.
 By 2022, an electric truck, the F-150 Lightning will go to market.